Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 17 Desember 2025 20.02.52 UTC
+- WIB: Rabu, 17 Desember 2025 20.40.32 UTC
-- WITA: Rabu, 17 Desember 2025 21.02.52 UTC
+- WITA: Rabu, 17 Desember 2025 21.40.32 UTC
-- WIT: Rabu, 17 Desember 2025 22.02.52 UTC
+- WIT: Rabu, 17 Desember 2025 22.40.32 UTC

 Kutipan Inspiratif:
-"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: friendship
+Kategori: success